fluentribbon/Fluent.Ribbon/README.md

 This project was previously hosted on [CodePlex](https://fluent.codeplex.com/).

 Fluent.Ribbon is a library that implements an Office-like user interface for the Windows Presentation Foundation (WPF).
 It provides controls such as RibbonTabControl, Backstage, Gallery, QuickAccessToolbar, ScreenTip and so on.
-It is bundled with Office 2010, Office 2013 and Windows 8 themes.

 ![Fluent.png](https://raw.githubusercontent.com/fluentribbon/Fluent.Ribbon/master/Images/Fluent.png)